hipeta/arrow-macros/README.md

 ## Installation

-1. Download cl-thread-macro from git.
+1. Download arrow-macros from git.
 1. Move the directory to quicklisp local-project.
-1. (ql:quickload :cl-thread-macro)
+1. (ql:quickload :arrow-macros)

 ## License

-Cl-thread-macro is under the MIT License, see LICENSE file.
+Arrow-macros is under the MIT License, see LICENSE file.